Sequoia Crest, California: Climate

 Sequoia Crest is the only residential subdivision located entirely within a Sequoia Grove (the Alder Creek Grove).
-The subdivision lies at an altitude of between 6500–7000 feet.
+The subdivision lies at an altitude of between 6500 and 7000 feet.
 Snow falls frequently in winter and contributes to the annual High Sierra snowpack.
 Summers are mild, but like all Sierra communities sudden changes in weather, including hail or snow, may occur at any time.

 Demographics

+Sequoia Crest first appeared as a census designated place in the 2010 U.S. census.